Ad Fatigue Diagnostic

 Enforce Creative Isolation.
 Stop tweaking minor variables and launch a fundamentally different visual concept to a fresh audience pocket.

 The ad is fine, but the promise made in the 'new' ad doesn't match the 'old' landing page.
 This creates high bounce rates and 'Fatigue by Proxy'.
+Validate the destination with the Landing Page Audit Checklist before calling the creative exhausted.

 Toggle the landing page to see the impact on conversion continuity.